SSNLP 2024

 Since its inception in 2018, SSNLP has steadily grown in both popularity and influence, with successful editions held in 2018, 2019, 2020, 2022, and 2023.
 We look forward to continuing this tradition in 2024 and delivering another impactful experience for all participants.

 This year's event will be held at the Mapletree Business City, Town Hall Auditorium, (10 Pasir Panjang Road, Singapore 117438, [Google Map], [Venue Roadmap], [Outdoor photo], [Indoor photo]).
 Please note that seating is limited.
 In the event of oversubscription, we may consider virtual attendance for registered participants.
 We encourage early bird registration to secure your spot.
+The on-site registration deadline is October 31st, 23:59; make sure you complete the registration before this!

 Latest news